Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Stochastic Case

-An alternative approximate MAP detector is based on generating single cycle edge exchanges $\Delta e_i = \{e_i \rightarrow e^{\prime}_i \}$.
-For ever edge in $e_i$ in the co-tree of current tree, the perturbed edge is chosen to be an edge along the fundamental cycle of $e_i$.
-The complete algorithm is given as the following:
+An approximate ML detector is based on generating single cycle edge exchanges $\Delta e_i = \{e_i \rightarrow e^{\prime}_i \}$ which iteratively maximizes the likelihood of the observations.
+For every edge in $e_i$ in the co-tree of the current tree, an edge exchange $e^{\prime}_i$ is chosen to be an edge along the fundamental cycle of $e_i$.
+Therefore, at every step an edge is chosen such that it corresponds to a hypothesized flow $\mb{s}(\mc{T}, \mb{x} )$ closer to the observed flow $\mb{s}_{obs}$.
+The procedure is presented in Algorithm \ref{alg-cycle-descent-algorithm}.